- About ASF

-The National Council on Severe Autism is hosting a webinar to share best practices for preventing and managing severe autism behaviors at home.
-Register here.
+The National Council on Severe Autism hosted a webinar to share best practices for preventing and managing severe autism behaviors at home.
+You can access a recording of the webinar here.

 The National Council on Severe Autism created an online event for parents and caregivers to share stories, concerns, advice, and questions.
 Topics included everything from hand washing to mommy guilt during this time.
 You can view the recorded video here.

 Amy Kelly, autism advocate and mom to a daughter with ASD and ID, shares her advice on managing children at home.